scionproto/scion/doc/manuals/control.rst

       If set to ``in-process``, :program:`control` handles certificate issuance requests on its own.
       If set to ``delegated``, the certificate issuance is delegated to the service defined in :option:`ca.service <control-conf-toml ca.service>`.

+   .. option:: ca.max_as_validity = <duration> (Default: "3d")

+         Defines the the maximum lifetime for renewed AS certificates.

    .. option:: ca.service